 Using puzzles specially designed for people with dementia that have larger print and fewer words may allow the person to regain their enjoyment in doing the puzzles.
 The key is to start with easy puzzles to allow the person to be successful, moving to more difficult puzzles only if the person completes the easier puzzles with minimal assistance.
 There is no benefit in “pushing” the person, it is much more important that they successfully complete the puzzle independently.

-If you’re just getting started and don’t know where to begin, try our multi-level Grab & Go that includes 6 puzzles, two at each level, or for more variety use our full Word Search Book with 24 puzzles, 8 at each level.
-If you find that the person enjoys one level more than the others, use our single level Grab & Go with all 6 puzzles at the selected level.
+If you’re just getting started and don’t know where to begin, try our single level set with all 6 puzzles at the selected level.
 We find that even when someone with dementia is able to do a higher level puzzle, there are days when a lower level is more suited and it’s good to have a variety for those days.
 At the bottom of this post we have included a link to download a Level 1 (easy) and Level 2 puzzle that you can try.

-Sometimes a person is successful with Level 1 puzzles but struggles with Level 2, not because they are too difficult, but rather, because they have difficulty reading the puzzle due to vision problems.
-If this is the case, we offer special Low Vision Level 2 and Low Vision Level 3 puzzles printed on larger paper in a larger font and wider spacing.
+Sometimes a person is successful with Level 1 word puzzles but struggles with Level 2, not because they are too difficult, but rather, because they have difficulty reading the puzzle due to vision problems.
+If this is the case, we offer special Low Vision puzzles printed on larger paper in a larger font and wider spacing.

-It is possible that once the person has been successful with the Level Three 15 x 15 puzzles they may be able to do some easier “regular” word searches, but be careful that they do not get frustrated.
+It is possible that once the person has been successful with the Level Three puzzles they may be able to do some easier “regular” word searches, but be careful that they do not get frustrated.
 Do not attempt this until the person can successfully complete Level 3 puzzles with ease.
-If they have trouble with the regular puzzles, congratulate them on what they've done and next time go back to an easier puzzle.
+If they have trouble with the regular puzzles, congratulate them on what they've done and next time go back to an easier word search game.